oliwerin/gulp-aemsync/README.md

 # Gulp AEM Sync
 ### Description
-A simple [aemsync](https://github.com/gavoja/aemsync) plugin wrapper for Gulp.
+A simple [aemsync](https://github.com/gavoja/aemsync) wrapper for Gulp.
 It will automatically upload piped files to CRX.

 ### Installation
 ```